sillvva/sillvva-search/README.md

 	key?: string;
 	/** The value for the condition (e.g., 'Tolkien'). */
 	value: string | number | Date;
+	/** The position of the condition in the query string. */
+	position: number;
 	/** Whether the condition is negated. */
 	isNegated: boolean;
 	/** Whether the value is a regex pattern. */